thinktandem/tandem/.github/ISSUE_TEMPLATE/discussion.md

 - [ ] I'm aware of [what a discussion actually entails](https://docs.thinktandem.io/guides/improve-tandem.html#suggesting-a-change)
 - [ ] I've selected _at most_ two labels that _best_ describe what part of the business this ticket improves eg `sales`, `dev`, etc

+## Ping some folks!

+Discussions only work when people _actually discuss_.
+To aid that process it's worth pinging the people who you think might be most interested in contributing to the discussion.
+Do that here!

+> Example: Hey @person1, @person2, ... and @personN!
+Tell me what you think!